stanford-oval/genie-toolkit/doc/thingtalk.md

 Sabrina will reply "world" every time your message contains "hello" as a substring - including "hello", "hello Sabrina" but also "othello".
-If you want to match just "hello" as a word, you could instead use `"\\\\sshello\\\\s"` or `"\\\\bhello\\\\b"` (note the double escaping of backlashes, which are special characters in strings <!-- and another level of escaping is due to Markdown -->).
+If you want to match just "hello" as a word, you could instead use `"\\\\sshello\\\\s"` or `"\\\\bhello\\\\b"` (note the double escaping of backlashes, which are special characters in strings).
 Again, look at JavaScript to find out what regular expressions are supported, as the well as what `flags` is for (in our case, it just tells the runtime to do case-insensitive matching, so that "Hello" and "hello" both work).